Cognitive Mismatch in Multimodal Large Language Models for Discrete Symbol Understanding: Extended Introduction

-We conduct a multi-dimensional analysis focusing on domain-specific performance, cognitive difficulty, and inter-domain correlations.
-As illustrated in Figure \ref{fig:radar} (a), most models exhibit an unbalanced development of symbolic understanding, with proprietary models demonstrating a notably broader coverage across all domains compared to their open-source counterparts.
+We analyze domain performance, cognitive difficulty, and inter-domain correlations (Figure~\ref{fig:radar}).
+Most models exhibit unbalanced symbolic understanding, with proprietary models showing broader coverage across all domains than open-source counterparts.
 A critical finding is that \textbf{language symbols represent the most challenging} domain for all tested MLLMs.
-In contrast, models generally perform significantly better on natural science symbols, particularly in mathematics and chemistry, suggesting that current architectures are relatively more proficient at processing structured molecular compositions and formal mathematical notations than at identifying nuanced anomalies in linguistic characters.
-We further investigate the performance decay across a three-level hierarchy comprising Level 1 (perception and recognition), Level 2 (combination and reasoning), and Level 3 (association and critical thinking).
-Figure \ref{fig:radar} (b) illustrates a non-linear performance trend where average scores for Level 2 are frequently higher than or comparable to those of Level 1 across many models.
-This counterintuitive ``recognition-reasoning inversion'' suggests that \textbf{MLLMs may rely on their robust internal linguistic and structural priors to infer compositional meanings even when their fine-grained visual perception of individual symbols is imperfect}.
-To explore the mutual influence between different symbolic systems, we analyze the correlation between social science symbols (language and culture) and natural science symbols (mathematics, physics, and chemistry), as depicted in Figure \ref{fig:radar} (c).
-A strong positive correlation exists within the natural sciences.
-Models that excel in mathematical symbolic operations typically demonstrate superior performance in other formalized, rule-based scientific fields.
+In contrast, models perform significantly better on natural science symbols, particularly in mathematics and chemistry, suggesting current architectures are more proficient at processing structured molecular and mathematical notations than identifying nuanced anomalies in linguistic characters.
+We investigate performance across a three-level hierarchy comprising Level 1 (perception), Level 2 (reasoning), and Level 3 (critical thinking).
+Figure~\ref{fig:radar} shows a non-linear pattern where average Level 2 scores are frequently higher than or comparable to Level 1 across many models.
+This counterintuitive ``recognition-reasoning inversion'' suggests that \textbf{MLLMs rely on robust linguistic and structural priors to infer compositional meanings even when fine-grained visual perception of individual symbols is imperfect}.
+To explore mutual influences, we analyze the correlation between social science symbols (language and culture) and natural science symbols (mathematics, physics, and chemistry).
+A strong positive correlation exists within the natural sciences; models excelling in mathematics typically demonstrate superior performance in other formalized, rule-based scientific fields.
 Conversely, the relationship between language and cultural symbols appears more fragmented.
-While top-tier models occupy the frontier in both areas, others exhibit specialized capabilities in specific pockets.
-This divergence indicates that cultural understanding requires a distinct set of semantic knowledge that does not fully overlap with pure linguistic symbolic parsing, reflecting the unique difficulty of interpreting non-formalized symbols in discrete spaces.
+While top-tier models lead in both areas, others exhibit specialized capabilities in specific pockets.
+This divergence indicates that cultural understanding requires a distinct set of semantic knowledge that does not fully overlap with pure linguistic parsing, reflecting the unique difficulty of interpreting non-formalized symbols in discrete spaces.